 We normally use the solution for creating a specific flow for data transformation.
 We have several pipelines that we use and due to the fact that they're pretty well-defined, we use it in conjunction with other tools that do the mediation portion.
 With Airflow, we do the processing of such data.

-Apache Airflow is #8 ranked solution in BPM Software.
+Apache Airflow is the #8 ranked solution in BPM Software.
 PeerSpot users give Apache Airflow an average rating of 8.0 out of 10.
 Apache Airflow is most commonly compared to Camunda Platform: Apache Airflow vs Camunda Platform.
 Apache Airflow is popular among the large enterprise segment, accounting for 72% of users researching this solution on PeerSpot.
-The top industry researching this solution are professionals from a computer software company, accounting for 18% of all views.
+The top industry researching this solution are professionals from a financial services firm, accounting for 18% of all views.

 Apache Airflow OverviewUNIXBusinessApplication